What is required to make a romantic relationship work? I think most of us would agree love, commitment, and trust are three key ingredients.

-If your partner cheats on you with another person, this can be difficult or even impossible to overcome.
+If your partner cheats on you with another person, it can be difficult or even impossible to overcome.
 Once trust is broken in a relationship, it’s hard to recover.

 The same is true when it comes to money.
-If your partner commits financial infidelity and lies about where they’re spending money, the amount of credit debt they’ve racked up, or gambles your life savings away through delusional stock market prowess, it can be very difficult to move on.
+If your partner commits financial infidelity and lies about where they’re spending money, the amount of credit card debt they’ve racked up, or gambles your life savings day trading in the stock market, it can be difficult to forgive and forget.

 What is financial infidelity?

 Financial infidelity is when one partner keeps a secret or tells lies that affect the family’s shared finances.
-If your partner is hiding a secret credit card they’ve been racking up, have a compulsive online shopping habit they haven’t told you about, or stopped investing in their company retirement plan in defiance of your stated plans – you’ve been a victim of financial infidelity.
+If your partner is hiding a secret credit card and racking up debt, have a compulsive online shopping habit they haven’t told you about, or stopped investing in their company retirement plan in defiance of your stated plans – you’ve been a victim of financial infidelity.

-And just as there are various levels of physical cheating, there are various levels of financial infidelity.
+And just as there are different levels of physical cheating, there are different levels of financial infidelity each with its own intensity.
 Racking up tens of thousands of dollars in credit card debt is different than “temporarily” stopping your retirement plan contributions.
-Nonetheless, they all possess the same characteristics: an inappropriate use of money without you knowing about it.
+However, they all possess the same characteristics: an improper use of money without you knowing about it.

-Financial infidelity can be just as devastating to a relationship as when someone physically cheats because both of these acts result in broken trust.
+Financial infidelity can be just as devastating to a relationship as when someone physically cheats as both are rooted in the same issue: a significant breach of trust.

-The partner who has been financially cheated on starts to think, “If he’s lied to me about this, what else is he hiding?”
+The partner who’s been financially cheated on starts to think, “If he’s lied to me about this, what else is he hiding?”